 Scoot has opened flights from Singapore to Changsha and Wuhan!
 It’s only five hours from Singapore to Wuhan, and on top of the comfy seats, we were also able to enjoy tasty onboard meals during our flight — the chicken tikka was a hit for all of us.

-There are daily flights to Wuhan and five to Changsha every week, with one-way tickets that go as low as S$169.
-Coupled with the ability to plan open jaw flights, you get to save time and costs by flying in to Wuhan and flying home from Changsha for S$249.
+There are flights to Wuhan and Changsha every week, with one-way tickets that go as low as S$189.
+Coupled with the ability to plan open jaw flights, you get to save time and costs by flying into Wuhan and flying home from Changsha for S$336.

 After spending 12 days in China, I have a new-found appreciation for this country.
-Look past the crowdedness, congestion and exceptionally long queues at attractions, and you’ll see the beauty of China with new eyes.
+Look past the crowdedness, congestion and exceptionally long queues at attractions, and we hope you’ll see a new beauty in China with this itinerary.

-On top of the surprisingly appetising array of street eats and abundance of natural landscape, we’re also glad we can now communicate in mandarin with fewer hems and haws! 😂
+On top of the surprisingly appetising array of street eats and abundance of natural landscapes, we’re also glad we can now communicate in Mandarin with fewer hems and haws! 😂

 Still need some convincing?
-Here are 19 Reasons to Visit China’s Most Underrated Cities!
+Here are 19 Reasons to Visit China’s Most Underrated Cities to inspire your itinerary!

 This post was brought to you by Scoot.